soijebor/Cryptocurrencies/README.md

    ![]()

-   For a clearer viw of the y axis i increased the height to 3000 which gives it a reasonable view
+   For a clearer view of the y axis i increased the height to 3000 which gives it a reasonable view

    ![]()